🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

-Late menstruation is a common experience for many women, and can be a source of concern or questioning.
-This phenomenon occurs when menstruation doesn't come on the expected date according to your usual menstrual cycle.
-Several factors may be responsible, from hormonal changes to underlying medical conditions.
-This article explores the various reasons why menstruation may be delayed, the associated symptoms, and the importance of consulting a gynecologist for a proper diagnosis.
+Late periods are a common experience for many women and can be a source of concern or questioning.
+It occurs when menstruation does not occur on the expected date according to your usual menstrual cycle.
+A number of factors may be responsible, ranging from hormonal changes to underlying medical conditions.
+This article explores the various reasons why menstruation may be delayed, the associated symptoms and the importance of consulting a gynaecologist for a proper diagnosis.

-Delayed menstruation is often one of the first signs of pregnancy.
-When the fertilized egg implants in the uterus, the body begins to produce the hormone hCG (human chorionic gonadotropin), which prevents menstruation.
+Late periods are often one of the first signs of pregnancy.
+When the fertilised egg implants in the uterus, the body begins to produce the hormone hCG (human chorionic gonadotropin), which prevents menstruation.

-- Pregnancy test : If you suspect pregnancy, a pregnancy test can provide a rapid response.
+• Pregnancy test: If you suspect pregnancy, a home pregnancy test can provide a quick answer.

-- Medical consultation For confirmation, a visit to a gynecologist is recommended for a more precise test involving a blood sample.
+• Medical consultation: For confirmation, a visit to a gynaecologist is recommended for a more accurate test involving a blood sample.

 Stress: impact on the menstrual cycle